If you enter the wrong passcode in to an iOS device six times in a row, you'll be locked out and a message will say that your device is disabled.

 - Select your device in iTunes.
 Look at the date and size of each backup and pick the most relevant one.

 Erase using Find my iPhone

-If you enabled Find My iPhone through iCloud, you can use it to erase your device.
+If you set up Find My iPhone on your iOS device or Mac, you can use iCloud to erase and restore it.